fmauch/evolution-taskwarrior/README.md

  * This plugin requires the `task` executable to be present and executable.
  * Requires evolution >= 3.36.0

+**Note**: If evolution is installed on ubuntu using `apt`, you probably need to install the development header package `evolution-dev`, as well.

 ## Installation
 For evolution >= 3.40.0:
 ```bash